sergey-tihon/Clippit/docs/PowerPoint/BuildPresentation.md

 - __Removed Custom Properties__.
 Clippit does not copy document properties from the first `SlideSource` into result document.
 - __Removed Section List__.
 Clippit copy all slides into Default section and does not copy list of sections from first `SlideSource`.
+- __Structural comparison for Theme, Master, Layout__.
+Clippit structurally compare Themes, Masters and Layout and maintain minimal amount of these parts in target presentation to guarantee no visual artifacts on slides in the target presentation.
+- __Shape auto-scale__.
+Clippit automatically scale all shapes on the slides when you merge slides of different size.

 #### Fixes